We all know that Google is the biggest search engine out there, and the top results get more than 67% of all the clicks.

 Backlinks are incoming links to a website or web page.
 In essence, they’re votes from other websites saying that your site is worth checking out.
 The more backlinks you have, the better.

-But it’s not just the quantity of backlinks that’s important; it’s also the quality.
+But it’s not just the quantity of backlinks that are important; it’s also the quality.

 Google looks at a number of factors to determine the quality of a backlink, including things like the PageRank of the linking site and the relevance of the link to the content on your site.